BjoernTroldahl/Warlock-Of-Firetop-Mountain-Game/README.md

 # Warlock-Of-Firetop-Mountain-Game
 A school project that I made as part of a 6 person team over the course of 4 months.
-It is a choice–driven branching narrative game made with Unity 2021.3.9f1, based on the classic choose-your-own-adventure book “The Warlock of Firetop Mountain”.
+It is a choice–driven branching narrative game made with Unity 2021.3.9f1, based on the all time classic choose-your-own-adventure book “The Warlock of Firetop Mountain”.
 Version control was done with Plastic SCM, but I uploaded the project here on GitHub as well, for the sake of documentation.

 ### Our roles on the team were as follows: